rpecuch/kids-rx-info/README.md

 Browse the homepage for business information, or select one of the options in the navigation bar at the top of the page.

 Select "Patient Login" to login as a patient, or the user may create a new account.
 Those interested in viewing sample patient data may use one of the following logins:
-- Username:
+- Username: asmith@test.com, Password: password12345
-- Username:
+- Username: mgreen@test.com, Password: password12345
-- Username:
+- Username: jdoe@test.com, Password: password12345
-- Username:
+- Username: awallace@test.com, Password: password12345
-- Username:
+- Username: wwatson@test.com, Password: password12345

 ![login page](./images/patient/login.png)